cityofcapetown/ds_code_challenge/README.md

 <img src="img/city_emblem.png" alt="City Logo"/>

-# City of Cape Town - Data Science Unit Code Challenge
+# City of Cape Town - Urban Mobility Technical Challenge

 ## Purpose

-The purpose of this challenge is to evaluate the skills of prospective Data Scientists, Engineers, Analysts and Front End Developer for positions in the City of Cape Town's Data Science unit.
+The purpose of this challenge is to evaluate the skills of prospective Data positions in the City of Cape Town's Urban Mobility directorate.

 ## Intended audience